-Postpartum depression is incredibly common: A recent study found that 1 in 4 women will experience it in the three years after giving birth.
+Postpartum depression (PPD) is incredibly common: The most recent statistics show that 1 in 7 women will experience PPD in the 12 months after giving birth.

-Right now, there's just one FDA-approved drug on the market that treats postpartum depression—but it's not widely available.
-That drug, brexanolone, is administered over the course of 60 hours through an IV drip.
-It's also expensive: without insurance, it costs $34,000.
+Currently, there’s just one FDA-approved drug on the market that treats postpartum depression—but it’s not widely available.
+That drug, brexanolone (Zulresso), is administered over the course of 60 hours through an IV drip.
+It’s also expensive: without insurance, it costs $34,000.

-Here are potential signs of postpartum depression to look out for (excerpted from The Motherly Guide to Becoming Mama):
+Here are potential symptoms and signs of postpartum depression to look out for:

 - Feeling sad for long periods of time without an easy-to-pinpoint cause